We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Brilliant cuts hide these shades more effectively than step-cut facets.

-As an example, this princess cut earned an I color grade from the Gemological Institute of America.
-When viewed in high-resolution, it still appears colorless.
+As an example, this princess cut earned an I color grade from the GIA.
+When viewed closely, it still appears colorless.

 This emerald cut also earned an I color grade, but the yellow tint is obvious.